kuroneko/weatherstation/README.md

 Which indicates a temperature of 28C, relative humidity of 28%, that both the temperature and humidity datums were updated 1 second ago, and the door sense wire is currently high.

+# License

+This software is distributed under the 2-Clause BSD License.
+Please see `COPYING` for specifics.